solarslurpi/RaspPiCam/readme.md

-# BirdCam
+# RaspPi YouTube Live Stream
 We have an outdoor fountain whose major purpose is to serve the birds that enjoy taking baths in it.

 I wanted to view the birds at our fountain from anywhere on a Smart TV, tablet, phone, or PC.
 ## Streaming to A Smart TV
-To do this, I chose YouTube Live Streaming as the method.
-I had no clue how to do this when I started this project.
-## Camera and Sending the Stream
-I chose to use a Zero W Raspberry Pi and the Raspberry Pi camera to do this.
-Once again, I was clueless on how to do this.
+I used a Zero W Raspberry Pi and the Raspberry Pi camera to stream video to a YouTube Live Stream channel.
-# Goal of this Document
-The goal of this document is to provide a method we can use to stream from a Raspberry Pi camera to a YouTube Live Stream.

-If you are reading this __Please__ let me know how we can improve on the method!
-What would you do differently?
+I learned a lot given I was clueless on how to do this.
+Please let me know how this can be done better.

+- TODO: Audio
+To simplify the build, the stream does not include audio.
+My goal is to add this important feature once the webcam works awhile.

-So let our adventure begin!
+Let our adventure begin!
 # YouTube Live Stuff
 This section discusses what we need to do prior to our Raspberry Pi sending audio/video to a YouTube Live Streaming channel.
 ## Get a Channel